 - Member perks: If SoFi approves you for a loan, you become a member of its community.
 As a member, you’ll get perks like unemployment protection under certain conditions, access to financial planners, referral bonuses, personalized career advice and more.

-- No-fee promise: SoFi doesn’t charge late, prepayment or origination fees on its loans.
+- Fees: SoFi doesn’t charge late or prepayment fees on its loans.
 Of course, if your loan payments are late, that may negatively affect your credit scores.
+It does charge origination fees of 0% to 6%.

 - Loan amounts: While the minimum amount you can borrow may vary by state, SoFi offers loans ranging from $5,000 to $100,000 to accommodate home improvement projects of different sizes.
 If you apply through Credit Karma you may see different loan amounts and terms.